YoshiyukiKono/SocialMediaSentimentAnalysis/README.md

 # Social Media Sentiment Analysis

 ## Requirement
-Python 3 : number of decimal format
+Python 3 : "number of decimal format"

+Spark is not used in this project.
+So, you do not have to care about the version of Python available for your Spark cluster.

 ## Instruction